 - Check that the Network Connection for the wireless client is configured properly.
 Select AP (Infrastructure) when connecting to an access point and select Ad-Hoc mode when connecting without an access point.
-Double-click on the WLAN icon in the taskbar > click on Configuration to change the settings for the wireless adapter. - If Security is enabled, make sure that the correct encryption keys are entered on both the DWL-G510 and the access point.
+Double-click on the WLAN icon in the taskbar > click on Configuration to change the settings for the wireless adapter. - If Security is enabled, make sure that the correct encryption keys are entered on both the DWL-AG530 and the access point.
 Double-click on the WLAN icon in the taskbar > click Encryption.
-Check to see that the key selected is set to the same key as other devices on the network.
+Check to see that the key selected is set to the same key as other devices on the network. - If Turbo mode is enabled, make sure that Turbo mode is enabled on all Turbo mode compatible devices in your network, in order to communicate.

-7. How can I troubleshoot distance issues using the DWL-G510?
+7. How can I avoid connection problems using the DWL-AG530?

-- Move the DWL-G510 and the access point or wireless router into the same room and then test the wireless connection.
+- Move the DWL-AG530 and the access point or wireless router into the same room and then test the wireless connection.

 - Change the channel of the access point.

 - Move devices within the line of sight.